-- BLOCKS LINE OF SIGHT: Line of Sight may not be traced through this Terrain piece by units not inside this Terrain piece. - COVER: When tracing LoS for Ranged Attacks, if the majority of the defender's tray is concealed by this Terrain piece, the attacker suffers -1 To Hit with their Ranged Attack. - DANGEROUS: Units perforning Actions while within this Terrain piece, or units that cross it while moving, suffer D3+1 Wounds after completing that Action/Move. - DESTRUCTIBLE: While within 1" of this Terrain piece, units may make a Melee Attack action targeting it to automatically remove it from play. - ELEVATED: Units on this Terrain piece may ignore intervening units and Terrain when making Ranged Attacks. - FORTIFIED: Units that move through or end on this Terrain piece while Charging lose their Charge Bonus, and the defender gains +1 to their Defense Save Rolls vs. this attack. - HINDERING: Units must roll 2 dice when Charging into, out of, or through this Terrain and select the lowest result.
-When Charging, units suffer a Disorderly Charge on a roll of 1 or 2 if they cross this Terrain piece. - HORRIFIC: While within Short Range of this Terrain piece, units suffer -1 to Morale Test rolls (Reminder: Effects with the same name are not cumulative). - IMPASSABLE: Units may pivot over, but otherwise never move into, through, or end overlapping, this Terrain piece. - INSPIRING: While within Short Range of this Terrain piece, units gain +1 to Morale Test rolls (Reminder: Effects with the same name are not cumulative). - ROUGH: Units moving into, out of, or through this Terrain piece subtract 1" from the total distance they would move.
+- BLOCKS LINE OF SIGHT: Line of Sight may not be traced through this Terrain piece by units not inside this Terrain piece. - COVER: When tracing Line of Sight for Ranged Attacks, Line of Sight may not be traced through this terrain piece by units not inside this terrain piece. - DANGEROUS: Units performing Actions while in this terrain piece suffer D3+1 Wounds before resolving that Action.
+Units moving into this terrain piece suffer D3+1 Wounds (unit only suffers damage once during a Charge). - DESTRUCTIBLE: While in 1" of this Terrain piece, units may perform a Melee Attack Action targeting it to automatically remove it from play. - ELEVATED: Units on this Terrain piece may ignore intervening units and Terrain when making Ranged Attacks. - FORTIFIED: If the Attacker moved through or ended on this Terrain piece during a Charge, the defender gains +1 to their Defense Dice Rolls vs. their attack. - HINDERING: If the Attacker moved through or ended on this Terrain piece during a Charge, they do not gain their Charge Bonus. - HORRIFIC: While within Short Range of this Terrain piece, units suffer -1 to Morale Test rolls: - IMPASSABLE: Units may pivot over, but otherwise never move into, through, or end overlapping, this Terrain piece. - INSPIRING: While within Short Range of this Terrain piece, units gain +1 to Morale Test rolls: - ROUGH: Units moving into, out of, or through this Terrain piece subtract 1" from the total distance they would move.